LandmakTechnology/questions-answers/fees/README.md

     Email: fees@mylandmarktech.com

 For Europe/Africa/Asia/American students:
-    PayPal (And credit card payment)-- For payment through Paypal, request an invoice from +1 437 215 2483 or +1 437 221 3099
+    PayPal (And credit card payment)-- For payment through Paypal, request an invoice from +1 437 215 2483

  ## ✅5)	How much is the fee, and can I pay in installments?
-+ The fee is $3,000 USD and can be paid in minimum installments of $700/month.($800 for the first month)
++ The fee is $3,000 USD and can be paid in minimum installments of $700/month.
 + You can also pay the complete fee upfront.
-+ Please type your name and class as payment reference/message and send screen-shots to Prof Legah at +1 437 215 2483 and +1 (647) 267-6399 through WhatsApp/Telegram after each payment.
++ Please type your name and class as payment reference/message and send screen-shots to Prof Legah at +1 437 215 2483 through WhatsApp/Telegram after each payment.

 ## ✅5b) Fee payment for Nigerian students in Nigeria:
   + Bank Name; Access bank